PMEC-OSU/FOSTWIN/README.md

 If you're up to speed with the web interface and are ready to work on developing your own Controller model, we recommend you skip to to [Developing A Controller](#developing-a-controller) & read [this](#digital-twin-description) section of the readme.

 #### Gaining access to the Web Interface
 If you are interested in using the web interface version of the FOSWEC digital twin, please email graham@evergreeninnovations.co to setup a time for access.
+If you don't hear back within a day or two please follow up with johannes@evergreeninnovations.co.

 #### Additional resources
 If you would like more information about the FOSWEC device please check out the following resources.